-Housing Services/Community Development Block Grant (CDBG)
+Housing Services/Community Development Block Grant (CDBG) Continue to work with Destination: Home a pub.

-- ☐ Continue to work with Destination: Home, a publicprivate partnership with the goal of ending chronic homelessness - ☐ Continue to employ a place-based, neighborhood-focused strategy
+- ☐ Continue to work with Destination: Home, a publicprivate partnership with the goal of ending chronic homelessness - ☐ Continue to employ a place-based, neighborhood-focused strategy.